 8. What do you plan to study in college and why?

 If you haven’t decided on a major, what academic area(s) interest you?

 9. What is your favorite thing to do that you don’t think I know about?

 10. What has been your most memorable positive experience at this school?
 Or what accomplishment are you most proud of and why?
 Please describe.

-12. Is there anything else you think is important for us to know as we develop your letter of recommendation?
-Here you can thank them for their support, or tell them how you have matured this year.
+12. Is there anything else you think is important for us to know as we develop your Letter of Recommendation?

-Feel free to send me this document to me, or show it to your parents for a quality assurance before you submit it to your high school guidance counselor.
+*Show your answers to your parents for quality assurance before you submit it to your high school guidance counselor.